How To Talk To Kids About Racism

 This book on being kind has been such a great way to teach kindness to your kids.
 (We’ve been reading it this past week and my son has been pointing out kind acts)!

-You can also incorporate books that have main characters, especially other kids, that are black.
-Some of our favorites are The Snowy Day, Looking For Bongo and Abiyoyo.
+You can also incorporate books that have diverse main characters, especially other kids.
+Some of our favorites are:

-WATCH TV with diversity and inclusion and TALK about what you watched.
+WATCH movies and TV with diversity and inclusion and DISCUSS what you watched.

 This episode of Mr. Rogers almost cost him his career at a time when public pools were segregated, but he risked everything to air it and it’s so important to watch with your little ones.
 You can watch the full episode (number 1065) on PBS Kids.